Finale

 Voting for what?

 Voting for people often deteriorates in excessive focusing on personalities and who did what when and why or why not.
 This distracts from forcing political parties to articulate what they see as the problems confronting humanity and how they propose dealing with these problems.
-We can even envision a democracy where voting for people is ruled out in favor for given mandates to parties.
-It would be up to an empowered party (or a coalition of parties) to select for the executive branch a "CEO" to execute a particular program.
-At all time a party's "board of directors" could fire such a leader if pre-agreed milestones are not met.
-Such a democracy would be another step beyond the calls for a "strong leader" as we see in dictatorships.
+We can even envision a democracy where voting for people is replaced by given mandates to parties.
+It would be up to an empowered party (or a coalition of parties) to select for the executive branch a 'CEO' to execute a particular program.
+At all time a party's 'board of directors' could fire such a leader if pre-agreed milestones are not met.
+Such a democracy would be another step beyond the calls for a 'strong leader' as we see in dictatorships.
 It would force the electorate to think way harder about the challenges ahead and there would be more ownership of failures.
 A mandated party would similarly appoint from properly vetted members representatives for the legislative branch.

 The chaos in Pakistan after the 2007 assassination of Benazir Bhutto is a sad argument in favor of what we advocate here.
 Oppositions would not be able to impact the political process by assassinations; they would have to come up with more convincing philosophies, ideas, descriptions of the status quo and proposals how to make changes.
 Instead, her assassination caused international concerns because of the worry that Pakistan's nuclear arsenal would fall in the wrong hands.